Wisbell/dino-zoo/README.md

 ```

 ## Running the app
 NOTE: Requires running of a postgres server.
 Modify config in /config as needed.
+Migrations will be applied upon successful server start

 ```bash
 # development